 Two programs capable of providing these benefits and extending the proactive domain timeline on the P-F curve are found in reliability and precision programs.
 The old saying, don’t throw the baby out with the bathwater is very applicable here.
 Do not stop performing condition monitoring or preventive maintenance activities, they are necessary to your success!
 Keep in mind extending the use of your condition monitoring as quality control tools to make sure you receive the quality assets and precision installations that are specified.
 Not all-inclusive but at a minimum a reliability and precision program should include the following:

 - Procure Quality

 - Loss Elimination/Continuous Improvement (Root Cause Failure Analysis)

 The indicated increase in the proactive domain is truly an increase in reliability and is not a myth or a theoretical increase.
-These are a few of the results experienced by organizations have deployed and support both reliability and precision programs.
+These are a few of the results experienced by organizations that have deployed and supported both reliability and precision programs.

 - Redundant process equipment MTBF can be improved to 8-10 years and beyond

 - Critical and essential equipment MTBF can be improved to 10-14 plus years